We’ve invited 15 of the most influential Speakers from around the world to give inspirational talks and lead practical workshops.

 Track 05: Immunology of Infections

 Immunology of infections means the battle between pathogens and the host immune defences.
-Immunology is the branch of science concerned with the various aspects related to immune system, innate and acquired immunity.
+Immunology is the branch of science which is concerned with various aspects related to immune system, innate and acquired immunity.
 Immunology also deals with laboratory techniques involving the interaction of antigens with specific antibodies.

 Track 06: Mechanism of Resistance